There are various ways of getting help, including this FAQ.

 scheme with analytical jacobian).
 In this case, it is worth comparing

-your jacobian to a numericall one (see
+your jacobian to a numerical one (see

 @CompareToNumericalJaobian